CuratorOnline/code-challenge/ReadMe.md

 Time considerations, we understand that code solutions take personal time and would expect engineers to spend no more than a few hours solving these problems.
 As we work remotely personal time management is critical for people to be successful.

 The code test is one aspect of our review process, so feel free to submit what you achieved in the time you allocated.
-We are not looking for perfect just looking to better know you.
+Obviously, the seniority of the role you are applying sets expectations for your solution.
+Just know we are not looking for perfect just looking to know you.

 To keep the recruitment process moving we would expect to receive a submission in a few days of sending out the invitation.
 Please let us know if you would need longer.